PrincetonUniversity/GeneralPurposeSOS/readme.txt

 When you install the Andor SDK on a computer with LabVIEW installed, the SDK DLL and LabVIEW files will automatically copied into the LabVIEW installation directory.

 For LibTiff and Thorlabs functions to be used, one need to manually place the DLL and LabVIEW files into the LabVIEW installation directory.
 LabVIEW files need to be placed in the “user.lib” folder in the LabVIEW directory.

+Please contact Hao Li (haoli@princeton.edu) if you have any questions.